 and box-shadow

-tricks we used to customize the slider progress with the CSS-only solution, the slider thumb cannot be larger than the track, the way it’s shown below:
+tricks we used to customize the slider progress with the CSS-only solution, the slider thumb cannot be larger than the track — the way it’s shown below:

 To achieve the above design, we’ll modify the CSS style rules and apply a bit of JavaScript.
+On the input[type="range"]

 selector, let’s remove the overflow: hidden

-declaration and then set a height
+declaration and then set the height

 and background